EXPERIENCE UNTOUCHED WILDLIFE ON OUR PROPERTY

 Tamar wallabies can frequently be seen hopping around Sea Dragon with their much larger kangaroo cousins.

-Echidnas are very unusual animals.
+Echidna are very unusual animals.
 They have spines like a porcupine, a pouch like a kangaroo, a beak much like a bird, and lay eggs like a reptile.
 They are one of only two types of monotreme in the world.
 The platypus is the other.
 Echidnas are small and solitary mammals usually between 30 to 40 centimetres long and weighing between two and four kilograms.

 Not only can you see them at Sea Dragon, but keep an eye out for them within the low lying shrubs along the island roads.